Graduate Teacher, Counselor, School Administration Forgivable Loan (GTS/CSA)

 - If funding is available, the Office will make award offers as soon as possible after receiving an appropriation, but no later than mid-June.

-- Once award offers are made, to accept an award, the student must sign a Master Contract and Note, which includes the program Rules and Regulations, and sign a Private Loan Self-Certification Form.
-The contract may be signed electronically.
+- To accept an award, new applicants must sign a Master Contract and Note, which includes the program Rules and Regulations.
+The contract will be signed electronically.

 - When the Contract and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.

-Frequently Asked Questions
+Frequently Asked Questions:

 - When will I know if I have been selected as a recipient?